...

 A smartphone screen displaying a 2FA code from an authenticator app, with the Twitter/X logo visible in the background.
 The phone is held by a hand, with a digital lock icon hovering near the screen to symbolize security code generator app for twitter.

-How to Use a Code Generator App for Twitter: The Ultimate 2FA Security Guide
+Code Generator App for Twitter (X): Updated Complete 2FA Guide

 Key Takeaways

-• A code generator app is the most secure way to enable 2FA on Twitter.
+• A code generator app is the most secure way to enable 2FA on Twitter (X), protecting against phishing, SIM swaps, and account takeovers.

 Why Two-Factor Authentication (2FA) Matters on Twitter